 20 May Gastric Bypass Cost

 When patients first research options for bariatric surgery, they are often very interested in learning about cost.
 We get many inquiries via Facebook, email, or direct calls to our office where people ask us: how much does gastric bypass cost?
 How much does a gastric sleeve surgery cost?
 With insurance?
 What about without insurance?
 These are all excellent questions.
-When deciding if surgery is the right fit for you, cost can be a big consideration.
-Gastric bypass typical costs differ based on type of procedure, whether or not you have insurance, and where you get your surgery.
+When deciding if surgery is the right fit for you, the cost can be a big consideration.
+Gastric bypass typical costs differ based on the type of procedure, whether or not you have insurance, and where you get your surgery.

 You also might want to consider gastric bypass surgery costs before and after.
 Before and after costs go beyond the surgery itself.
 Many people that struggle with obesity-related illnesses have to pay for medications, medical equipment, or other procedures.
 Many co-morbidities disappear with bariatric surgery.
 This means that your cost of living after surgery may actually go down.
 Make sure you choose a procedure that will change your life long-term, and not just suffice for short-term weight loss.
 Short-term weight loss may include outpatient bariatric procedures or liposuction, which may seem like more attractive price points to begin.